 Thanks to the rapid adoption and fostering of digital and technological innovations, the entrepreneurial bug is fast becoming an epidemic in the region.

 An infographic titled “Female Entrepreneurship in the Middle East”, notes the state of female entrepreneurship and the progress of the region’s female entrepreneurs is on par with their counterparts in Western Europe and North America.
 The study finds that 33% of women-run enterprises in the United Arab Emirates generate revenue in excess of US$100,000- compared to just 13% in the developed US market.

-This article highlights the opportunities and challenges that women in business face in MENA, and we provide a list of entities that support females in their entrepreneurial journey.
+This article highlights the opportunities and challenges that women in the business face in the Middle East, and we provide a list of entities that support females in their entrepreneurial journey.

 Opportunities for Women in Business

-If you are a woman thinking about starting a business, it is important to know that someone has your back, and that you are making the right decision based on the opportunities and advantages available to you.
+Within the state of female entrepreneurship, If you are a woman thinking about starting a business, it is important to know that someone has your back and that you are making the right decision based on the opportunities and advantages available to you.

 Experts are positive that as the pace of change escalates in the region it will encourage more females to apply for investments rounds and accelerator programs.

 We’ve seen a number of investments in female-led startups like Eventtus; an online event management platform founded by two women.

 The startup recently raised US$2 Million from Algebra Ventures and 500 Startups, which marks that as one of the biggest investments done by Algebra Ventures in the Middle East to date.
 Impressive, right?

 There had also been an emergence in entities that invest in female-led businesses only like Mindshift.
 In 2018 Mindshift Capital, a technology fund focused on women launched in the Middle East.